plainionist/plainionist.github.io/_drafts/2018-02-18-Implementing-Clean-Architecture-Controller-Presenter.md

 do i intend to replace the interactor implementation later?
 NO - i would just change it. do i have other reasons to hide the interactor implementation?
-NO - even if i would have further APIs on the interactor for testing i would make them internal ... controllers i would anyhow put in other projects than interactors to keep dependencies to third party clean.
+NO - even if i would have further APIs on the interactor for testing i would make them internal ... controllers i would anyhow put in other projects than interactors to keep dependencies to third party clean. maybe i have an interactor providing multiple public methods but not all public methods should be accessible to all controllers? then we should have separate interfaces - one per "scenario".

+"
+The FinancialReportRequester interface serves a different purpose.
+It is there to protect the FinancialReportController from knowing too much about the internals of the Interactor.
+If that interface were not there, then the Controller would have transitive dependencies on the FinancialEntities.
+Transitive dependencies are a violation of the general principle that software entities should not depend on things they don’t directly use.
+We’ll encounter that principle again when we talk about the Interface Segregation Principle and the Common Reuse Principle.
+So, even though our first priority is to protect the Interactor from changes to the Controller, we also want to protect the Controller from changes to the Interactor by hiding the internals of the Interactor.

+Martin, Robert C..
+Clean Architecture: A Craftsman's Guide to Software Structure and Design (Robert C. Martin Series) (pp. 74-75).
+Pearson Education.
+Kindle Edition.
+"

 ==> method call